 False!
 I have a sister, Alissa.
 She’s 10.5 years older and has four kids!
 (We’re full siblings–everyone always thinks we’re not because of the age gap.)
 I’ve been an aunt since I was 14!
 Shout out to Jacob, Matthew, Andrew and Ashlynn.
 None of them read my blog because blogs are for old people so they will likely never see this.

 “You were popular in high school”

 Haha!
 I was lucky in that my high school had a lot of different groups of friends who were all friendly/nice to one another.
 There was no “popular” group.
 I had a lot of different friend groups, mostly because I was in choir, dance, and on the pom team.
-(That’s like a dance team but you wear cheerleading uniforms and carry pom poms, if you’re not familiar. ?)
-I didn’t know anyone coming into freshman year to a public high school with 1,600 kids, and that was a really big period of growth for me as a person.
+(That’s like a dance team but you wear cheerleading uniforms and carry pom poms, if you’re not familiar.)
+I didn’t know anyone coming into freshman year to a public high school with 1,600 kids, and that was a really big period of growth for me as a person––it shaped so much of my life.
 So, I guess the answer is no I did not start out with a lot of friends but I made them!
 Middle school was rough though.
 Def wasn’t popular in middle school.
+I HATED middle school.

 “You and Neal have a strong relationship/partnership”

 True!
 Our partnership is one of the things that I’m most proud of in life.
 The best piece of relationship advice I’ve ever heard is from Neal’s parents and that it’s to remember “you’re both on the same team” and we both take that to heart and take it very seriously.
 I am so fortunate to have such an incredible partner in life!

 WHEW.
 There are so many more but I think that’s enough for one post, haha!
 You know I’m always trying to make the internet a more transparent place, so I hope you enjoyed reading these and that you got to know me a little bit better. ?Do you have more questions?
 Feel free to leave them below!